m4gn0li4/LisaDbg/README.md

 now if we continue execution of the programm we can see that the ret value is 0 and that it displays the message :

 ![change_return_value](screen/screen11.png)

+this is a stupid example but it proves that it works lol